Data Centers in Belgium

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality With over 35 unique network providers active as of September 2025, Belgium offers excellent choice and competitive pricing.
-The majority of colocation facilities operate on a carrier-neutral basis, providing flexible interconnection options.
+Carrier Density & Carrier Neutrality: With over 35 unique network providers available, as of September 2025, the market offers deep and diverse connectivity options.
+The majority of the 48 colocation facilities operate on a carrier-neutral basis, providing extensive choice for interconnection.

 Power Analysis

-Power Grid Reliability The power grid is reliable and well-maintained, consistent with Western European standards.
-Data centers in the primary Brussels market benefit from redundant power feeds from multiple utility substations, ensuring high levels of uptime.
+Power Grid Reliability: The Belgian power grid is modern and reliable, drawing from a mix of nuclear, renewable, and fossil fuel sources.
+Data centers in the primary Brussels market benefit from well-engineered, redundant power feeds from multiple substations, ensuring high levels of uptime.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers are concentrated around Brussels, providing low-latency connectivity to the European Commission, NATO headquarters, and numerous multinational corporations in the financial, pharmaceutical, and logistics sectors.
+Proximity To Key Business Districts: Data centers are concentrated around Brussels, providing immediate access to the European Union's political institutions, NATO headquarters, and a large concentration of financial services and multinational corporations.
+This proximity is critical for government, finance, and enterprise applications.

-Regional Market Reach From Belgium, a single data center deployment can effectively serve a population of over 100 million across the Benelux countries, Northern France, and Western Germany with sub-10 millisecond latency.
+Regional Market Reach: From a data center in Belgium, organizations can effectively serve a population of over 100 million people across Belgium, the Netherlands, Luxembourg, Northern France, and Western Germany with single-digit millisecond latency.

 Natural Disaster Risk